Shifta War: Background

-Led by the Northern Province People's Progressive Party (NPPPP), many Somalis in the NFD vigorously sought union with the Somali Republic to the north.
+Led by the Northern Province People's Progressive Party (NPPPP), many Somali, Muslim Borana, Gabra and Rendille pastoralists in the NFD vigorously sought union with the Somali Republic to the north.
+This was due to a shared sense of identity by the Muslim connection, as well as the perception that it would be a less controlling regime, which was important to the pastoralist way of life.
 The NPPPP itself sidelined other separatist groups such as the Nairobi-based "Somali Independent Union".
 The proposal to unite the NFD with Somalia was widely supported in northern Kenya, even though there were substantial economic and cultural differences as well as tensions within the Somali community.
 In the 1961 Kenyan general election, the NPPPP gained the support of most Somalis in northern Kenya.
 However, anti-separatist groups also existed in the NFD, for example the "Northern Province United Association" (NPUA), mainly backed by urban Borana people.
 Other parties like the "United Ogaden Somali Association" (UOSA) had less clear-cut aims; UOSA repeatedly shifted its political position, at times even advocating the merger of several territories in Kenya, Somalia, and Ethiopia into an independent Greater Ogaden.
 A minority of Somali pan-nationalists also believed that the NFD should stay part of Kenya, achieve separation through mediation, or become independent from both Kenya and Somalia; however, these viewpoints gradually faded as political camps became increasingly polarized and the discourse more toxic.
 Separatists and anti-separatists engaged in aggressive rhetoric, and there was occasional communal violence.

 The British, while initially including NFD delegates in independence negotiations and appearing to entertain secession, eventually reached an agreement with Kenya's first ruling party, KANU, whereby the state's territorial status quo would be maintained.
 The judgement of the Northern Frontier Commission of 1962 –which was supposed to examine the possibility of the NFD's separation– was thus rejected by Somali nationalists before it was even announced, as they concluded that the commission would follow the views of the Kenyan nationalists.
 On 22 November 1963 the British government declared that there would be "no altering Kenya's frontier without the decision of the new Kenyan Government".
 As the colonial government had sided with the Kenyan nationalists, it began to move against the NPPPP.
 Between March and May 1963, security forces arrested three NPPPP leaders and exiled them to remote areas.
 Later on NPPPP secretary general Degho Maalim Stamboul was also detained.
 The latter's father, Chief Maalim Mohammed Stamboul, would consequently play a major role in the Shifta War.